 Based on Harper Lee‘s semi-autobiographical and Pulitzer Prize-winning novel of the same name, TO KILL A MOCKINGBIRD remains a classic of American cinema that is as relevant today as it was upon its release in 1962.
 In an Oscar-winning performance, Gregory Peck shines as the morally upright Southern lawyer Atticus Finch, who find himself tasked with defending a black man against an undeserved rape charge while educating his own children against the evils of prejudice and racism during the height of the great Depression.
 The film also features standout performances from Robert Duvall, Alice Ghostley, John Megna, Frank Overton, and Mary Badham.

 “A classic adaptation of an American classic.
 Storytelling doesn’t get much better than this.”
 (Empire)

-*All ages welcome in the balcony!
-Must be 19+ w/ID for bar service.
+*Minors OK in the balcony!
+Must be 19+ w/ ID for bar service and main floor seating.

 **Rio Theatre Groupons and passes OK!
 Please redeem at the door.

 PLEASE NOTE: All of the Rio Theatre’s screenings are operating at a sharply reduced capacity.
 We can’t guarantee availability of tickets at the door, so advance tickets for all screening events are strongly recommended.
 Our online box office can be found at www.riotheatretickets.ca.
 Online sales for every screening automatically end 1 hour before any given showtime.